katiehuangx/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 The highest retail sales are contributed by unknown `age_band` and `demographic` at 42% followed by retired families at 16.73% and retired couples at 16.07%.

-9. Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
-If not - how would you calculate it instead?
+**9. Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
+If not - how would you calculate it instead?**

 ````sql
 SELECT calendar_year, platform,